Skip to Content

 Book Your Disney Cruise

 When booking a Disney Cruise, I recommend booking with Get Away Today.
-Plus, when you mention Family Travel Magazine, you get an extra $25 on board credit!
+Plus, when you mention Family Travel Magazine, you get an extra $25 on-board credit!
 Give their agents a call at 877-510-2929.

 Think about the type of experience you want to have.
-Obviously, an Alaskan cruise is much different than a Caribbean cruise.
+An Alaskan cruise is much different than a Caribbean cruise.
 For a first cruise, I like the Disney Wish 3-day itinerary.
 It’s a good way to get started cruising, without too much risk.
 Many families even combine that agenda with a Walt Disney World trip for a Disney land and sea vacation.

 When you book, you’ll also choose a seating time for dinner.
 I prefer the earlier time when traveling with my kids.
 Be sure to select a time when booking your cruise, and if your preferred time isn’t available, you can get on the waitlist.